cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

    <details>
   <summary>When are you launching a stable mainnet? </summary>
-The network will launch when Game of Links is done (the other 2 games are held after the launch) and its final is over.
-There are 146 active validators and all the tokens are distributed.
-As of the end of 2019, the ETA is summer 2020.
+The network will launch when Game of Links is done (the auction is held after the launch) and its final is over.
+There are active validators and all the tokens are distributed.
+As of the end of 2019, the ETA is Q4 2020.
 We strongly encourage participation when GoL kicks-off!
   </details>

  <details>